Marcoscatapan/ProjetosBIFundepar/README.md

 # 1️⃣Questionário sobre a Qualidade da Merenda no Estado do Paraná

-Bem-vindo ao repositório dedicado ao projeto Questionário sobre a Qualidade da Merenda no Estado do Paraná!
+Bem-vindo ao diretório dedicado ao projeto Questionário sobre a Qualidade da Merenda no Estado do Paraná!

 🎯 Objetivo